ethereum/trin/portal-bridge/README.md

   - This option has not been thoroughly tested against all possible providers, if you are unable to connect to a local client please open an issue.
   - To bridge "beacon" network data, specify the URL for your Consensus client.
 	- eg. `--cl-provider http://localhost:8551`

-## Must specify a client
-To run Portal-Bridge, you must specify what kind of client exists at the provided executable path.
-Current options include `"trin"` / `"fluffy"`.

 ### Bridge modes
 #### History Subnetwork